uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 4.9.4 =
+* Significantly improved Admin Menu access management
+* Filter AAM UI based on Backend/Frontend Access Control options

+= 4.9.3 =
+* Simplified core implementation.
+First iteration to upcoming v5.0
+* Added ability to check for extension updates with "Check for Updates" button
+* Adjusted Admin Menu access control to cover none-standard menu definitions
+* Multiple improvements to the UI
+* Fixed bug with enter key not working with Login Widget
+* Improved cache implementation to cover scenario when user manually corrupted cache data
+* Fixed bug with utilities compatibility
+* Fixed bug with extended license key
+* Fixed bug with LIST and READ options checked at the same time that causes 404
+* Extended Import/Export feature to cover multisite network sync
+* Added ability to sync settings between multisite network

 = 4.9.2 =
 * Fixed the bug with AAM media control for files with special characters